mrkamel/kraps/README.md

 When the same key exists multiple times in the data, kraps feeds the values into your reduce block and expects to get one value returned.
 This happens until every key exists only once.

+The `key` itself is also passed to the block for the case that you need to customize the reduce calculation according to the value of the key.
+However, most of the time, this is not neccessary and the key can simply be ignored.

 * `repartition`: Used to change the partitioning